likmoon/4c74356b41.github.io/_posts/2016-08-17-net-core-and-iis-dsc-configuration.md

   - DSC
   - PowerShell
 ---
-Ok, so I&#8217;ve put together a DSC Configuration to setup basic .NET core app on IIS.
+Ok, so I've put together a DSC Configuration to setup basic .NET core app on IIS.

 ```
 Configuration Payload